totally-not-frito-lays/ga-selection-workshop/README.md

 Soft topics that it can tackle:
 - Fairness (if we were to model adversarial team formation instead)
+- Fairness in terms of discriminatory factors
+  - ie. if we try affirmative action

 ## Creating a new P5 Project